chungyc/site-blog/site/posts/2023/05/twin-paradox.markdown

 <!--more-->

-There are two reasons I have been unhapy with it.
+There are two reasons I have been unhappy with it.

 *   If the traveling twin coasts along with no change in speed for most of the journey to the star and back, time for the twin on Earth should still